Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-independent-modules.md

         "features/*/*.tsx",

         // {family} reference finds the common part between the import and the current file.
-        // By default, at least two common path parts are required, root is not taken into account.
+        // By default, at least two common path parts are required, baseUrl is not taken into account.
         // This will make your rule work recursively/apply to all nestings.
         // You can change the number of common path parts required, {family_1} at least 1, {family_3} at least 3 common part etc.